hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

    viz1-leibniz.hpc.uantwerpen.be, login2-leibniz.hpc.uantwerpen.be or
    login1-vaughan.hpc.uantwerpen.be.

    #.
-In brief:With OpenSSH, your command will look like
+In brief: With OpenSSH, your command will look like

           :bash:`ssh -L 5902:localhost:5902 -N vsc20XXX@viz1-leibniz.hpc.uantwerpen.be`